7 tourist attractions in Morioka! That's what I'm saying, when Morioka comes, I'll come here! [Iwate Prefecture]

 There is also a greengrocer with delicious handmade soba noodles, a flower shop with fresh flowers, a clothing store, and a beauty salon, making the entire morning market look like a giant supermarket.

-Fun and advantageous events planned for each seasonTherefore, it is a good idea to check in advance.
+Enjoyable and affordable events are planned for each season, so it's a good idea to check them out in advance.

 Please note that since you end up buying so much, it can be difficult to take it home, but we recommend that you go by car as there is a large private parking lot.